Frequently Asked Questions (FAQs)

 Yes, creating a myHawaii account is completely free.

-Single Sign-On (SSO) allows you to log in once and gain access to multiple connected services using one set of credentials.
-This enhances security by reducing the need to store and manage multiple passwords, minimizing the risk of credential-related breaches.
+Single Sign-On (SSO) allows you to log in once and access multiple connected services using a single set of credentials.
+This improves security by reducing the need to store and manage multiple passwords, minimizing the risk of credential-related breaches.

-Multi-factor authentication (MFA) is a security feature that requires users to verify their identity using two or more methods, such as a password and a verification code sent to their phone.
+Multi-factor authentication (MFA) is a security process that requires you to verify your identity using two or more methods, such as a password and a verification code sent to your phone.

 An authenticator app generates time-based one-time passcodes (TOTP) that provide an additional layer of security for signing in.